 The Industrial PhD course and its content is designed for you, as a student, to follow at the start of your Industrial PhD education, and you will make the most of the course by participating early in your project.
 We therefore encourage you to sign up for the first coming course after your project start.
 The course will help you prepare for your role as Industrial PhD student and strengthen the special industrial researcher profile that you are about to develop.

-The course is only for Industrial PhD-students chosen and funded by Innovation Fund Denmark.
+Please note that the course is only for Industrial PhD-students funded by Innovation Fund Denmark.